gumaerc-testorg/15.343-spring-2002/content/pages/readings.md

 Kochan, Thomas.
 "Part-Time Partner Redux."
 Draft case.

 "More than Part-Time: The Effect of Reduced-Hours Arrangements on the Retention, Recruitment, and Success of Women Attorneys in Law Firms."
 A Report of the Employment Issues Committee of the Women's Bar Association of Massachusetts, 2000 (Read the Executive Summary).
-The full report is available at [www.womensbar.org](https://wbawbf.org/)
+The full report is available at {{% resource_link "a62a09f2-90c4-49ee-9e14-03fbd560c110" "www.womensbar.org" %}}

 {{< tdclose >}}